- Can you share only certain tabs in Google Sheets?

 Unlike other spreadsheet tools, learning how to share your Google Sheets is as straightforward and easy as doing it.
 What’s more, Google Sheets Permissions allow for viewing, commenting, and editing access rights.

 As easy as it is to share the whole spreadsheet, what if your spreadsheet contains several sheets?
 Fortunately, it’s possible to share only one tab in Google Sheets.
 In this article, you’ll learn how to share only one sheet or a specific tab in Google Sheets following four different methods: linking another user to the sheet, hiding sheets from other users, creating a new file with the Google Sheet, and exporting a single tab.
-Alternatively, a collaborative tool like Layer offers the necessary flexibility to share and collaborate on your spreadsheet while maintaining full control.
+Alternatively, Sheetgo offers the necessary flexibility to automatically share and collaborate on your spreadsheets while maintaining full control.

-If you want to get started right away, you can do that using Layer.
-Layer is a free add-on that allows you to share sheets or ranges of your main spreadsheet with different people.
-On top of that, you get to monitor and approve edits and changes made to the shared files before they're merged back into your master file, giving you more control over your data.
+If you want to get started right away, you can do that using Sheetgo.
+Sheetgo is a powerful platform that allows you to share sheets or filtered data from your main spreadsheet with different people.
+On top of that, you can create custom workflows to connect and share your files, deciding exactly what data to share and how.

 Can you share only certain tabs in Google Sheets?